PVoLan/wooden-architecture/Chapter2/index.md

 ## Gradle role

 Pay some attention to gradle modules on the image above.
 Although you can put all the code into one module, and replace gradle modules with separate Java packages, I'd recommend you to use modules as specified (or, if you know better solution for the purpose described below, please send me a note).

 Gradle modules are used here as a tool to strictify dependencies.
 Pay attention to the `build.gradle` files (dependencies section) in the sample app.
+Gradle has following advantages over imports about dependencies control:

 - **Explicit add of new dependencies.** While using packages, it is very easy to add ```import``` to another package.
 In most cases IDE like Android Studio will add ```import```'s almost automatically, sometimes even without notifying the developer.
 In contrast, Gradle dependencies are very explicit, they are almost never added automatically.
 Even when dependency is suggested by IDE, you'll have an explicit dialog and long-running gradle sync process after, so you'll less likely miss it.
 - **Less dependencies, more control.** Every particular Java class file usually has dozens of imports, they are changing often, and it is not easy to control their consistence.
 In contrast, there are only few gradle dependencies in the project, and they are rarely changed.
-You (or your team lead) can easily control that no gradle dependencies has been changed improperly
+You (or your team lead) can easily control that no gradle dependencies has been changed improperly.
 - **Gradle forbids circular dependencies.**.
-If you'll have a module A referencing module B, is is impossible to create opposite direction reference, you'll get an exception during build.
-At the same time, Java has no any restrictions about circular ```import```'s
+If you'll have a module A referencing module B, it is impossible to create opposite direction reference, you'll get an exception during build.
+At the same time, Java has no any restrictions about circular ```import```'s.

 Unfortunately, there is one huge disadvantage with using Gradle modules: performance.
 Implementing multiple Gradle modules significantly increases build time of the project.
 That's why at some point we have to stop with adding new modules and find another tool to organize the code.

-## Arcitecture bricks
+## Wooden Architecture bricks

-Let's go through the architecture and define, what components it contains
+Let's go through the architecture and define what components it contains

 ### UseCases

-Use Cases, probably, is the most important detail of the Wooden architecture.
-In fact, I think, you can implement Use Cases only, and throw away rest of this document - just this small enhancement could significantly improve code quality of about 60% applications I've ever worked with.
+UseCases, probably, is the most important detail of the Wooden Architecture.
+In fact, I think, you can implement UseCases only, and throw away rest of this document - just this small enhancement could significantly improve code quality of about 60% applications I've ever worked with.

 Typically, one UseCase is created for every particular application screen (i.e. one UseCase per one Activity, or one UseCase per Fragment, if you use Fragments).
 The main UseCase purpose is to provide and process screen data in a way, most suiatble for particular screen.